sreenathmmenon/llmswap/README.md

 ## 🎯 Transform AI Into Your Personal Mentor with Project Memory

-**Inspired by Eklavya** - the legendary self-taught archer who learned from dedication and the right guidance - llmswap transforms any AI provider into a personalized mentor that adapts to your learning style **and remembers your journey**.
+**Inspired by Eklavya** - the legendary self-taught archer who learned from dedication and the right guidance - LLMSwap transforms any AI provider into a personalized mentor that adapts to your learning style **and remembers your journey**.

 **The Challenge:** Developers struggle to learn effectively from AI because:
 - 🔴 Responses are generic, lack personality, and don't adapt to individual needs